casualGamer-dev/Nuon/src/lib/lib.md

    - \refdir{lib/cc} -- Macros for managing the C compiler and language.

-   - \refdir{lib/version} -- Holds the current version of Tor.
+   - \refdir{lib/version} -- Holds the current version of Nuon.

    - \refdir{lib/testsupport} -- Helpers for making
      test-only code, and test mocking support.